PTO & PTA fundraising ideas

 Fitness class

 Ask local instructors to donate a virtual or in-person class for your cause.
-Sell tickets and bring in some extra funds on the day of by selling snacks and branded merch.
+Sell tickets and boost revenue on the day of by offering snacks, drinks, or branded merch.

 Pool party